 Well Number Incrementing by Column

-Select the concentration data that you want to import in the data columns list.
+Use the radio button to select the column containing the concentration data that you want to import.
 Then, click Next.

 Determine the value in the Data Preview: